Building International Trust Through Active-State Transparency

 GDTA coordinates funding and deployment across three primary jurisdictions:

-Australia: Asia-Pacific deployment hub and regulatory acceleration, positioning as regional centre of excellence
+Australia: Asia-Pacific deployment hub and regulatory acceleration, positioning as regional centre of excellence for operational implementation.

 United Kingdom: European coordination hub enabling Convention 108+ and GDPR alignment